 How To Mount Linux Partitions In Windows Using Ext2Fsd

-To mount Linux partitions in Windows, first of all download Ext2Fsd in your Windows.
+To mount Linux partitions in Windows, first of all, download Ext2Fsd in your Windows.

-Follow the simple installation wizard and install Ext2Fsd and launch it from start menu.
+Download the latest version of Ext2Fsd from the list.
+The current latest version is 0.62.
+Follow the simple installation wizard and install Ext2Fsd and launch it from the start menu.
 I’m using Windows 8.1 and this is working perfectly fine on this Windows.
 When you launch you get the following screen.

-As you can see all of my Linux partitions are available here with all the basic information like, Type, File System, Total size, Used size and codepage etc. You can also see the Linux swap partitions, don’t mount them because can only be some system files.
+As you can see all of my Linux partitions are available here with all the basic information like Type, File System, Total size, Used size and codepage, etc. You can also see the Linux swap partitions, don’t mount them because can only be some system files.
 To mount EXT4 files simply double-click the partition.

-This single application helps alot.
+Now check ‘Mount volume in read-only mode’ and also check ‘Automatically mount via Ext2Mgr’.
+Now click apply.
+You’ve done!
+Now open the file manager and see the Linux partition has been mounted in Windows.
+In the same way, you can also mount other Linux partitions.
+This single application helps a lot.
 It saves precious time and we don’t have to boot our system in other OSes for some important files.
 Let us know if you’re using any similar apps for using other Linux partitions.
 Share them with us below.
-Also tell us that how frequently you need to use Linux files when you’re using Windows.
+Also, tell us how frequently you need to use Linux files when you’re using Windows.